 How much data is needed?

-For machine learning to analyse seasonality and trend changes meaningfully, there needs to be at least 4 cycles of seasons.
-For financial data, we need at least 4 years of monthly data which will result in 48 values for each account.
+Machine learning needs to be at least 4 cycles of seasons for analysing seasonality and trend changes meaningfully.
+For financial data, we need at least 4 years of monthly data, resulting in 48 values for each account.
 Going into much more granular data like days and weeks might not help as most of the financial data is posted in the last few weeks of the month because of sub-ledger and ledger close.

 What is an optimal forecast horizon?

-Forecast horizon is the future period of time for which a forecast is generated.
-FP&A prefers to forecast for next month or for 3 months (quarter).
-Error rate drastically increases for each additional month of horizon.
-So, initially, it is recommended to start with next month forecasting and slowly examine the accuracy for other months.
+The forecast horizon is the future period of time for which a forecast is generated.
+FP&A prefers to forecast for next month or 3 months (quarter).
+Error rate drastically increases for each additional month of the horizon.
+So, it is initially recommended to start with next month's forecasting and slowly examine the accuracy for other months.
 Accuracy is calculated with a simple formula (forecast - actuals) / actuals.